 DJ Premier: It’s really up to the person that wants to dive into this shit.
 There’s a lot of young kids who aren’t even in high school, even when you look at the kid, Keenan—the one that just did the video with 50 Cent, the Jeremih record, you seen that video?

-DJ Premier: Look at how young that kid is, phone porn I think he’s 15; he’s all up on the lyrics and everything, and now he’s like a sensation already.
+DJ Premier: Look lesbian xxx at how young that kid is, I think he’s 15; he’s all up on the lyrics and everything, and now he’s like a sensation already.
 And you got Fif in the video!
 A lot of young kids are making beats now, and I don’t know where the females are that’s in that world.
 We haven’t even seen female DJs in a while, like Spinderella, or what’s the female DJ’s name from the Coup?

-TSS: Pam the Funkstress.
+TSS: Pam the black girl porn Funkstress.

 DJ Premier: She’s nice on the wheels too.